openshift-labs/lab-developing-with-odo/workshop/content/091-linking-application-components.md

 http://frontend-parksmap-%project_namespace%.%cluster_subdomain%

-You should now see a nice map showing where you can find Nationalparks.
+You should now see a nice map showing where you can find national parks.